 You recently taught Understanding Cinematic Storytelling for our Dive In Commonwealth summer program, and you’re a well-known cinephile around school; can you tell us more about that?

 Well, I love movies.
 I'm just a huge fan.
-But that part of my life kind of fell apart with the pandemic, and it’s been hard to get excited about movies without the ritual of going to a theater.
+That part of my life kind of fell apart with the pandemic, and it’s been hard to get excited about movies without the ritual of going to a theater.
 I haven’t been following all the movies released digitally, and when I do watch movies at home, I find focusing a lot harder.
 Going to the movies, especially with friends, is one thing I’ve definitely missed a lot.
-Now that I’m vaccinated, I can start to think about going to the movies again, but that’ll probably be a focus for the summer.
+Now that I’m vaccinated, I can start to think about going to the movies again.

 What are some of your favorite movies?